-- The initial approach of a small LNG tanker at the port of Zeebrugge must take place during daylight.
-This applies to the entire procedure. - The small LNG tanker must request permission to approach from VCZB, which will be granted subject to the following conditions.
+The small LNG tanker must request permission to approach from VCZB, which will be granted subject to the following conditions.

-- → The necessary provisions for receiving the small LNG tanker must be made. - → No ammunition vessels may be present in the outer port. - → No gas tankers other than LNG tankers may be located in the outer port, with the exception of those gas tankers for which a "checklist simultaneous arrival of an LNG tanker and a gas tanker (excluding LNG) for rinsing" has been issued by a gas expert. - → Tugboats may be ordered at any time by the small LNG tanker.
+- → The necessary provisions for receiving the small LNG tanker must be made. - → Vessels loaded with IMO1 goods and LNG tankers may not be in the outer port at the same time unless the conditions as described in the Codex for the Handling of Dangerous Goods of MBZ nv are met.
+This does not apply to LPG vessels. - → Tugboats may be ordered at any time by the small LNG tanker.
 The tug lines used must always be issued by the tugs.

-- → If other vessels report simultaneously the order and time of arrival will be strictly determined, for which Port Control Zeebrugge shall use the "Protocol relating to chain approach in the port of Zeebrugge" as a reference (see Annex VII). - → Visibility must be at least 1000 metres over the entire sea and port stretch.
+→ If other vessels report simultaneously the order and time of arrival will be strictly determined, for which Port Control Zeebrugge shall use the "Protocol relating to chain approach in the port of Zeebrugge" as a reference (see Annex VII).